Friday, 23 December 2016, 2 p.m.

 The meeting rose at 3.50 p.m.

-Document Type: Briefing, Meeting records, Multimedia, Provisional verbatim record, Security Council Briefing, Verbatim Record, Video, Webcast
+Document Type: Briefing, Meeting record, Multimedia, Provisional verbatim record, Security Council Briefing, Verbatim Record, Video, Webcast

 Document Sources: Security Council